 Measuring ROI and Demonstrating Value

-Start by treating ROI as a decision-making signal, not just a vanity metric: measure the incremental outcomes your AI and automation investments create versus the total cost to operate them.
+Begin by viewing ROI as a signal for decision making, not just a vanity metric.
+Measure the extra results from your AI and automation investments against their total costs.
 That means tracking both direct outputs (traffic, leads, conversions) and indirect effects (time saved, speed-to-publish, topic coverage) and then attributing a conservative portion of those outcomes to AI-driven changes.
 Use consistent windows (30/90/365 days), baseline performance periods, and simple attribution rules so results are defensible for stakeholders.

 ROI Calculation Frameworks — From Cost to Incremental Revenue